canro91/canro91.github.io/_posts/2022-12-17-LessonsOnAFailedProject.md

 For such a small project with a tight schedule, there was no room for experimentation.

 _"The best tool for a job is the tool you already know."_ I found this idea these days.
 I wish I could credit the source, but I don't remember where I found it.
-Maybe, it was on Reddit or Hacker News.
+Maybe, it was on a Reddit AMA or a Hacker News post.
 At that time, the best tool for my team was N-tier architecture.

 For my future projects, I will minimize the moving parts.